EtribeInc/GreatNotionFlutterWidget/README.md

         $ git submodule init
     ```
 2. Open the project in path (`unity/GreatNotionAR`) in the unity app
-3. In unity from the file menu, select `Flutter/Export Android Plugin` for Andorid export and `Flutter/Export iOS Plugin`.
+3. In unity from the file menu, select `Flutter/Export Android Plugin` for Android export and `Flutter/Export iOS Plugin`.
 4. Finally run this command in the soot of the repository
     ```bash
         $ sh build-ios.sh